kurko/blog/obsidian/guide/_posts/2022-10-15-jekyll-with-obsidian.md

 Sure.
 Below is a copy of mine.
 If you want, paste into the plugin's data file which lives in `.obsidian/obsidian-mkdocs-publisher/data.json` (in your Obsidian Vault directory).
 You have to replace the github keys and `GhToken` (as of version [4.4.0](https://github.com/ObsidianPublisher/obsidian-github-publisher/commit/c8d75bd16d29a37b07b4761b5f624be90a92f596)).

+Note: the regex might be outdated, so copy them from the steps above.
+The JSON below requires `\\`, or has a GhToken I need to keep removing, so I might leave this outdated eventually.

 <pre>
 {
   "githubRepo": "blog",